MartAlae-AAGP/AAGP/README.md

     1) `conda activate aagp_demo`
     2) `cd ~/Downloads/AAGP-main`
     3) `python "Figure3_MAC.py"`
-5) When the code completes, it will output `Figure 3.jpg` which can be opened via the file explorer.
+5) When the code completes, it will output `Figure3.jpg` which can be opened via the file explorer.
 - Note:
     - if the terminal is closed you can reopen it and start from step (4).
     - if you do not have git installed, you may be prompted to install it.
 Please do so and go back to step 4.